sebam2k4/Web-Development-Curriculum/readme.md

-# Personal Web Development Curriculum
+# Personal Full Stack Web Development Course Progression List

-A list of online courses and other resources helping me in becoming a Front-End Web Developer!
+A list of online courses and other resources helping me in becoming a Full-Stack Web Developer.

+You will also find links to some completed projects.

 ## [Codecademy](/Codecademy/ "View projects and detailed info")